Simplify your stack and build anything. Or everything.

 Authentication Overview

-• Customer accounts for an ecommerce app
+• Customer accounts for an e-commerce app

-• Customer accounts for a SaaS product
+• User accounts for a SaaS product

 1

-import { CollectionConfig } from 'payload/types'
+import type { CollectionConfig } from 'payload'

 2